-Athletics includes varisty sports venues, team facilities and administration buildings occupied by the Department of Athletics and located on South Campus and along South State Street.
+Athletics includes varsity sports venues, team facilities and administration buildings occupied by the Department of Athletics and located on Ross Athletic Campus and along South State Street.
 Due to the extreme high public visitor use of the sports venues and some other facilities, signage within Athletics areas employs several different typologies.

-Building ID signs for most facilities, including buildings and most sports venues, employ the same graphic and content standards as typical building ID signs for other campuses (see section 6).
-Large venues, such as Michigan Stadium, and outdoor venues, may utilize different signage approaches.
+Building ID signs for most facilities, including buildings and most sports venues, employ the same graphic and content standards as typical building ID signs for other campuses (see page 16).
+Large venues, such as Michigan Stadium, and outdoor venues may utilize different signage approaches.